Mastering the last mile from the warehouse: The winning duo of WMS and TMS

 Having an efficient warehouse is the first half.
 Winning the last-mile battle requires seamless coordination with transportation.
 This is where integration between the WMS and TMS becomes the key success factor.

-Think of your TMS and WMS as a pilot-copilot duo .
-The WMS prepares the aircraft (the package) to perfection, ensuring everything is correct and ready on time.
-The TMS plots the most efficient flight plan to reach the destination quickly and safely.
+Think of your TMS and WMS as a pilot-co-pilot duo.
+The WMS prepares the aircraft (the package) perfectly, ensuring everything is correct and ready on time.
+The TMS, on the other hand, plots the most efficient flight plan to reach the destination quickly and safely.
 One without the other is ineffective.

 From the validated order to the loading of the truck